Radburn design housing: Australia

 In Australia, the first example of the Radburn model was used for a housing estate for workers at the Commonwealth Munitions works in St. Marys, Sydney, from 1942, the architect being Walter Bunning.
 The model was also used in the planning of some Canberra suburbs developed in the 1960s, in particular Charnwood, Curtin and Garran, and a small part of Hughes.
 In 2014, with plans for demolition of houses under the Mr Fluffy asbestos home demolition scheme being developed, it was realised that a significant number of the houses treated with loose asbestos, and thus affected, were in the Radburn areas.

+The best examples of "Radburn-type development" found in Australia are in Canberra, in surburbs such as Rivett.

 In Western Australia it was used in the 1970s in the southern suburb of Thornlie in what is known as the Crestwood Estate.
 Today the estate is considered to be a highly successful implementation of the Radburn principles.
 It also inspired the design of South Hedland which clustered four residential neighbourhoods around a commercial core.
 The design was quickly considered a failure by residents and government authorities and abandoned in 1974.
 Other examples include Withers Housing Estate, in South Bunbury and Karawara.
+Gehl stated Crestwood is not only a "perfect Radburn plan", but that it was the only entire correct Radburn plan which had ever been constructed.